Crysencio Summerville: Feyenoord

 In August 2019, he joined fellow Eredivisie side ADO Den Haag on loan.
-He made his debut for the club on 31 August 2019 in a 1–0 win against VVV Venlo in a 1–0 victory.
-On 26 October 2019, he scored his first Eredivisie goal for ADO Den Haag on 26 October 2019 in a 2–0 win against Vitesse Arnhem, becoming the youngest goalscorer for the club in the Eredivisie.
+He made his debut for the club on 31 August 2019 in a 1–0 win against VVV.
+On 26 October 2019, he scored his first Eredivisie goal for ADO Den Haag on 26 October 2019 in a 2–0 win against Vitesse, becoming the youngest goalscorer for the club in the Eredivisie.
 He impressed for the club during his spell, scoring two goals and gained three assists for the side.

 He returned to Feyenoord at the end of his loan spell ahead of the 2020–21 Eredivisie season, with Voetbal International reporting on 17 August 2020 that Summerville had turned down a new extended contract offer at Feyenoord.

 Leeds United

 On 16 September 2020, Summerville joined Leeds United for an undisclosed fee, signing a three-year contract.

 He made his debut on 17 September 2021 against Newcastle United, in the Premier League, coming on for Raphinha in the 67th minute.

-In August 2022 Summerville agreed a new contract at Leeds until 2026.
+In August 2022, Summerville agreed a new contract at Leeds until 2026.

 On 23 October 2022, Summerville scored his first Premier League goal in a 3–2 defeat against Fulham at Elland Road.
 On 29 October, he scored the winning goal in the 89th minute in a 2–1 victory over Liverpool, making it his club's first win at Anfield since April 2001, simultaneously ending Liverpool's 29-game unbeaten streak at home in the Premier League.
 On 5 November 2022, he scored another late winning goal to give Leeds a come-from-behind 4–3 win at home against Bournemouth.
-His goal in Leeds’ 4–3 away loss at Tottenham Hotspur on 12 November brought Summerville's league tally to four goals in four consecutive games, as the Premier League went on hiatus for the World Cup.
+His goal in Leeds' 4–3 away loss at Tottenham Hotspur on 12 November brought Summerville's league tally to four goals in four consecutive games, as the Premier League went on hiatus for the World Cup.
 However, he did not find the net again in either the league or the cup for the remainder of the season and found himself often substituted or, when not in the starting XI, coming on usually as a direct second-half replacement for Brenden Aaronson; Leeds United suffered from poor form during this period and were consequently relegated from the Premier League.